cockroachdb/docs/v21.2/demo-low-latency-multi-region-deployment.md

 ## Step 3.
 Load and run MovR

-Follow the steps below to start 3 instances of MovR.
+Follow these steps to start 3 instances of MovR.
 Each instance is pointed at a node in a different region.
 This will simulate load from that region.

 1. In the SQL shell, create the `movr` database: